CALQUENCE- acalabrutinib tablet, film coated

 • ∘ shortness of breath

 • Liver problems.
-Liver problems can happen during treatment with CALQUENCE, which may be severe or life-threatening, or lead to death.
+Liver problems have happened in people treated with CALQUENCE, and can be severe or life-threatening, or lead to death.
 Contact your healthcare provider if you experience stomach pain or discomfort, urine of dark color or yellowing of your skin.
 Your healthcare provider will request tests to monitor your liver function during treatment with CALQUENCE

 The most common side effects of CALQUENCE include: